naguiagahnim/tm-craft-tempestarii/README.md

 Starting from 1.3.0, Move Upgrade Smithing Template replaces Netherite Upgrade Smithing Template.

-## Egg Moves & Move Tutors
+## Egg Move Items

-Items corresponding to egg moves and move tutors are added starting from the following versions.

-- 1.2.1 (for Cobblemon 1.6)
-- 1.1.2 (for Cobblemon 1.5.2)

-The items are basically the same as the TM items except that they allow teaching moves only when the Pokémon can learn them via egg moves or move tutors.
+Egg Move Items teach moves that are supposed to be learned via breeding.

+## Tutor Move Items

+Tutor Move Items teach moves that are learned by Move Tutors.

+## Star Move Items

+Star Move Items teach moves even if the Pokémon are not supposed to learn them.
+These are basically cheating so use them at your own risk.
+With great power comes great responsibility.

 ## Move Recorders

-When used, Move Recorder converts to corresponding TM/Egg/Tutor move item containing Pokémon's first move.
+When used, Move Recorder converts to corresponding TM/Egg/Tutor/Star move item containing Pokémon's first move.

 ## LICENSE

 ### MIT License
 - Source Code

 ### CC BY-NC-SA 4.0